MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-pe-no-cipher-error-endpoint-5022.md

 ---
-title: Troubleshooting the SSL_PE_NO_CIPHER error
+title: Resolving the SSL_PE_NO_CIPHER error
-description: This article helps you to resolve the SSL_PE_NO_CIPHER error that occurs on endpoint 5022. ms.date: 03/08/2024
+description: This article provides the symptoms and resolution using which you will be able to resolve the SSL_PE_NO_CIPHER error. ms.date: 03/15/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp